Passing on your money

 Go further: Avoiding inheritance tax - these tips can help ensure that you have more residue left over to leave to your loved ones.

 For children under 18, you should say who you wish to be their guardians if both parents die, and where the money will come from to look after them.
 This is usually made in the form of trusts.

-If children inherit money and/or property, it is held in trust until they are 18 (or until they marry if earlier).
+If children inherit money and/or property, it's held in trust until they are 18 (or until they get married, if earlier).
 If you don't specify how the trust should be managed, it will be dealt with according to the 'trustee laws', which let the executors deal with the fund (see below).

 Appointing executors to your estate